bseymour/bseymour.github.io/_posts/2016-11-08-Jekyll-Responsive-Images-without-plugins.md

 ToDo: explore options for generating progressive JPG on an iPad

-ToDo: considering utilising a Dynamic Media solution for generating all of my image variants from a single master asset, at request-time.
+ToDo: considering utilising a Dynamic Media solution (see note below) for generating all of my image variants from a single master asset, at request-time.

+Note:
 As well as being passionate about the advantages of Responsive Images, I've also spent a fair chunk of the last decade [working](../../work) with the world's most capable enterprise Dynamic Media systems (if you're curious, please [ping me](https://twitter.com/bseymour), or check out the [Amplience Website](http://amplience.com/products/dynamic-media/).